Could I be minted? The 6 point guide to valuing your coin!

 5) Does your coin have a story?

-It’s often true that the coins with an interesting story behind them are the hardest to get hold of and so it’s worth researching your coin to see if you can find anything that stands out or any exciting facts about the coin.
+It’s often true that coins with an interesting story behind them are the hardest to get hold of and so it’s worth researching your coin on our Web App or checking out our blogs to see if you can find anything that stands out, or any interesting facts about the coin.

 If you do need extra clarification on your coin, The Royal Mint offer an authentication service starting from £20 and will provide you with a letter to confirm the coin’s authenticity.